google/osv.dev/docs/third-party.md

 # Third party tools

 There are community tools that use OSV.
-Note that these are community built tools and unsupported and not endorsed by the core OSV maintainers.
+Note that these are community built tools as such are not supported or endorsed by the core OSV maintainers.
 You may wish to consult the [OpenSSF's Concise Guide for Evaluating Open Source Software](https://best.openssf.org/Concise-Guide-for-Evaluating-Open-Source-Software) to determine suitability for your use.